kuzzleio/kuzzle/doc/2/guides/upgrade-kuzzle/changes/index.md

 We also deploy 2 additional tags that refer respectively to the latest version of Kuzzle v1 and Kuzzle v2:
  - `kuzzleio/<image>:1`: latest Kuzzle v1 version
  - `kuzzleio/<image>:2`: latest Kuzzle v2 version

+## Elasticsearch

+We also provide a new preconfigured image for Elasticsearch: `kuzzleio/elasticsearch:7.4.0`.